 The study is centred on current UK government and media debates about the UK’s responsibilities towards the growing population of international migrants.
 Project outputs will contribute to the development of good practice for social workers in their work with undocumented families.
 Recommendations about how to improve local and national policies relating to social work practice with undocumented families will also be developed.

 A bone of contention: reflections on the experiences of mature learners in social work education.
-Journal of Development and Higher Education.2017.
+Journal of Development and Higher Education. full text>2017.

 I am currently module lead for the following modules:

 - BA1 Area of Practice (1) Working with Children and Families

 - BA2 Area of Practice (2) Working with Children and Families